BYUCS452F2020/white_chapel_helper/README.md

 2. Choose both client-side and server-side programming languages
 3. Implement minimum viable product
 4. Transistion to NoSQL database
-5. Create a front end app (beyond reach of this class)
+5. Create a front end app (beyond scope of this class)
+6. Expand the app to be a game itself, not merely a helper (beyond scope of this class)